Lennster1/VerthashMiner_Automated/Readme.md

 This program uses Verthashminer as the mining software.
 The binaries and CL files are copied directly from @CryptoGraphics's repository.
 If you prefer to download the binaries manually, the link is here: https://github.com/CryptoGraphics/VerthashMiner<br>
 Also, most antivirus programs flag mining software as malaware.
 This is normal, and simply add an expection in your AV software where the `Verthashminer_Automated` folder is.<br>
 **Special thanks to @D1viry and @sylvesternumski for helping me debug problems.** <br>
-Our trello board is here: https://trello.com/b/w6vweQzh/verthashminerautomated-to-do-list
+You can see our roadmap here: https://github.com/Lennster1/VerthashMiner_Automated/projects/1
 ## Instructions
 To run the program, simply unzip the folder provided and open start.exe.
 This will automatically start the program.
 It will prompt you for your wallet adress. <br>
 When you  enter it, it will automatically start hashing with the adress provided.
 If you want to see your statistics, go to `https://zergpool.com/?address=YOUR_ADRESS_HERE` and replace `YOUR_ADRESS_HERE` with the wallet adress you inputted into the program.
 If you have any bugs, or want to suggest a feature, report it in issues.